payloadcms/payload/packages/plugin-form-builder/README.md

 ## Fields

-Each form field is defined as a [Payload Block](https://payloadcms.com/docs/fields/blocks) with the following subfields:
+Each field represents a form input.
+To override default settings pass either a boolean value or a partial [Payload Block](https://payloadcms.com/docs/fields/blocks) keyed to the block's slug.

 - Text
   - `name`: string